 The Curricular Proposals and Recommendations approved by Academic Council on April 8, 2003, created a system in which committees composed of faculty from multiple departments take responsibility for selecting and monitoring all courses that are designated as fulfilling a core curriculum requirement.

 In April 2014, Academic Council approved the Moreau First Year Experience as an addition to the core curriculum; the change took effect with the first-year class who entered the University in academic year 2015–16.
 All first-year students are now required to complete the year-long, two-course sequence as a unique curricular element.
-A common syllabus is utilized in these courses, and specific content is managed collaboratively by the First Year of Studies and the Division of Student Affairs in lieu of a specific core curriculum subcommittee.
+A common syllabus is utilized in these courses, and specific content is managed collaboratively by the Center for University Advising and the Division of Student Affairs in lieu of a specific core curriculum subcommittee.

 I. The Core Requirements and Designated Academic Units